ForNeVeR/xaml-math/README.md

 </Window>
 ```

-For a more detailed sample, check out the [example project][example].
+For a more detailed sample, check out the [example project](src/WpfMath.Example).
 It shows the usage of data binding and some advanced concepts.

 ![Screenshot of example project](docs/example-screenshot.png)